MauroDFirmani/TS/README.md

 1 - Create .env files in each folder(backend and frontend)

-2 - Complete each .env following his .env.example model
+2 - Complete each .env following its .env.example model

 3 - Run 'npm i' command in each root folder (/backend - /frontend)